Coat of arms of Zimbabwe: Coat of arms of the Kingdom of Mutapa (1569–1760)

 In 1569, Sebastian of Portugal made a grant of arms to the Mwenemutapa.
-These were blazoned: Gules between two arrows Argent an African hoe barwise bladed Or handled Argent — The shield surmounted by a Crown Oriental.
+These were blazoned: Gules between two arrows Argent an African hoe barwise bladed Argent handled Or — The shield surmounted by a Crown Oriental.
 This was probably the first grant of arms to a native of southern Africa; however it is unlikely that these arms were ever actually used by the Mwenemutapa.

 Coat of arms of Rhodesia (1924–1981)

-The coat of arms of Rhodesia was used from 1924–1981, for the self-governing British colony of Southern Rhodesia in 1923–1964 and 1979–1980, known simply as Rhodesia from 1964–1979, Zimbabwe–Rhodesia in 1979, and Zimbabwe from 1980.
+The coat of arms of Rhodesia was used from 1924–1981, for the self-governing British colony of Southern Rhodesia in 1923–1965 and 1979–1980, known simply as Rhodesia from 1965–1979, Zimbabwe–Rhodesia in 1979, and Zimbabwe from 1980.

 Official authorisation by Royal Warrant for the coat of arms was granted on 11 August 1924.

 The shield features a red lion passant and two thistles, taken from the family arms of Cecil Rhodes, after whom the colony was named, and the Latin motto Sit Nomine Digna (May She Be Worthy of the Name) is a reference to Rhodes.
 The pick, in gold on a green field, represents mining, the economic mainstay of the colony.
 Also featured above the shield is the soapstone statuette of the Zimbabwe Bird found in the ruins of Great Zimbabwe.

 The shield of the arms was used on the flag of the colony by being placed in the fly of a British Blue Ensign, in the tradition of most other British colonies.
 This design changed in 1964 when the field of the flag was changed to light blue.
 In November 1968, the full coat of arms was placed in the centre of a new Rhodesian flag which was a green, white, green triband.
 After Rhodesia was declared a republic in 1970, the arms also featured on the President's flag.

 The arms remained unchanged following the renaming of the country as Zimbabwe Rhodesia in 1979, and were initially used by the government of Zimbabwe from 18 April 1980 to 21 September 1981, following which the present coat of arms of Zimbabwe were introduced.